 Huddle Up Question

-Huddle up with your wife tonight and ask her: What is something we can give up for a better family life?
+Huddle up with your kids and ask, “What is something we can give up for a better family life?”